opencloud-community/ot-controller/api/README.md

 [Stoplight Spectral](https://stoplight.io/open-source/spectral) is a linter tool for structured data such as JSON and YAML.
-It contains built-in support to ensure the consistency of an OpenAPI specfication.
+It contains built-in support to ensure the consistency of an OpenAPI specification.
 These checks go far beyond what most other linters detect, resulting in significantly higher consistency of the OpenAPI specification.